dderg/docxtemplater-chart-module/readme.md

 Chart module for docxtemplater.

-this module is not ready yet, contact me if you want to help me with this
+this module is not ready yet, contact me on gnomdan@yandex.ru or @prog666 in telegram if you want to help me with this

 # Installation: